-Some doctors worry about the likelyhood of malnutrition when the digestive tract is surgically altered in a significant way.
+Some doctors worry about the likelihood of malnutrition when the digestive tract is surgically altered in a significant way.
 What happens after a bariatric surgical procedure is completed and some ideal body weight is achieved?
-What exactly stops the dramatic loss of weight once the goal is achieved?
-There is little research supporting the achievment of any health goals with such measures, only the weight loss goals.
+What exactly stops the dramatic loss of weight once the weight loss goal is achieved?
+There is little research supporting the achievement of any health goals with such measures, only the weight loss goals.
 It is likely that future research could show that such drastic surgical weight loss efforts were ill considered and dangerous.

 Surgery should be recommended for treatment of actual medical conditions - not merely for symptomatic relief.
 Obesity is seen by many researchers today as a symptom of food addiction.
 Can you imagine what an appropriate surgery would be for someone suffering from a drug addiction.
 We must look at the problem as it really is to have any real chance at reaching a worthwhile solution.

 The real problem is that we like sugar too much.
 Actually we don't like sugar as much as we love sugar.
-In fact, the truth of the matter is we are addicted to our sugar in all its various forms.
+In fact, the truth of the matter is, we are addicted to our sugar in all its various forms.
 And sugar, also known as carbohydrates or carbs, is everywhere.
-It's not only in sweets and pastries, its in bread, pasta, rice, beer, wine, and fruit.
+It's not only in sweets and pastries, its in bread, pasta, rice, beer, wine, vegetables and fruit.

 Sugar is so addictive that many fast food restaurants will put extra sugar in their buns and french fries so you will eat more.
 It's so addictive diabetics will not give it up even to avoid the amputation of a limb.

-Carbohydrates affect the same part of the brain as does cocaine, alchohol and gambling.
-Breaking the sugar addiction envolves going through withdrawals just like we see when breaking from addictive drugs.
+Carbohydrates affect the same part of the brain as does cocaine, alcohol and gambling.
+Breaking the sugar addiction involves going through withdrawals just like we see when breaking away from addictive drugs.

 In the past 100 years sugar consumption has skyrocketed.
 And with this rise in sugar consumption we see a huge rise in obesity and diabetes.
-Along with this exponential growth in obesity and diabetes we see an associated rise in dementia and even cancer.
+Along with this exponential growth in obesity and diabetes we see an associated rise in dementia, autoimmune disease and even cancer.